Nueva Ecija: Flora and fauna

 The species of flora and fauna in the province is diverse on its north and east borders, which exhibit a shared ecosystem with the Caraballo mountains in the north and the Sierra Madre mountains in the east.
 The southeast areas are also known for its diverse fauna and flora due to the presence of the Minalungao National Park.

-The ceratocentron fesselii orchid, which can only be found in the Pantabangan–Carranglan Watershed Forest Reserve in Carranglan, is considered one of the most critically endangered orchid species in the entire Southeast Asian region.
+The orchid species Ceratocentron fesselii, which can only be found in the Pantabangan–Carranglan Watershed Forest Reserve in Carranglan, is considered one of the most critically endangered orchid species in the entire Southeast Asian region.
 It is endangered due to illegal gathering from the wild and due to the illegal black market trade.
 The forest reserve is also home to the endemic Rafflesia consueloae, which is the smallest rafflesia in the world and is found nowhere else.
 Philippine deer, Philippine warty pig, and other indigenous mouse species are also present in the province.

-In a recent activity, the presence of a Philippine Eagle couple was discovered in the Sierra Madre side of Nueva Ecija.
+In a recent activity, the presence of a Philippine eagle couple was discovered in the Sierra Madre side of Nueva Ecija.
 The couple are now protected by the local government units in that area.
 Snakes, lizards, and various amphibian species are also present, especially in wetter months.

 Administrative divisions

-The province is divided into four congressional districts comprising 27 municipalities and 5 cities.
+The province is divided into four congressional districts comprising 27 municipalities and five cities.
 The province has the most cities in the Central Luzon region.

 Climate

 Demographics

 The population of Nueva Ecija in the 2020 census was 2,310,134 people, with a density of sigfig 2,310,134/5,751.33.

-The majority of the population speaks both Tagalog and English fluently.
-The province primarily speaks Tagalog dialect called Bulacan Tagalog that resembles poetic form of speech, with a Novoecijano flavor, that added loanwords of Ilocano and Kapampangan origin.

 Ethnicity

-According to the Atlas Filipinas published by the National Commission for Culture and the Arts of the Philippines, 11 local ethnic languages with living ethnic speakers are present in Nueva Ecija, namely Tagalog (in the entire province), Abellen (in a small part in the centre), Kapampangan (in the southwest-most section), Kankanaey (in the east central), Ilokano (in the northern areas and in a small section in the centre, spoken with a Tagalog accent), Alta (in the east central), Ayta Mag-antsi (in the centre and the north-central), Bugkalut (in Carranglan), Ibaloy (in Carranglan), and Kalanguya and Isinay (in Carranglan).
+According to the Atlas Filipinas published by the National Commission for Culture and the Arts of the Philippines, 11 local ethnic languages with living ethnic speakers are present in Nueva Ecija, namely Tagalog (in the entire province), Abellen (in a small part in the centre), Kapampangan (in the southwest-most section), Kankanaey (in the east central), Ilokano (in the northern areas and in a small section in the centre, spoken with a Tagalog accent), Alta (in the east central), Ayta Mag-antsi (in the centre and the north-central), Bugkalut (in Carranglan, Pantabangan, and Bongabon), Ibaloy (in Carranglan), and Kalanguya and Isinay (in Carranglan); another language spoken in the province is Pangasinan, predominantly in northwest areas.
+Kapampangans were the native residents of the northwest areas; Pangasinan settlers moved there during early years of Spanish period until the Kapampangans assimilated to the Pangasinan settlers.
+Like mentioned aboved, Nueva Ecija was natively Kapampangan when Spaniards arrived, but when British invaded Manila, the province became dominantly Tagalog after many Tagalog refugees from Manila & north areas of Cavite escaped to Nueva Ecija, where the original Kapampangan settlers welcomed them and assimilated to them, many of the Tagalog settlers arrived in Nueva Ecija directly from Bulacan; other Tagalog settlers arrived from Tayabas (now Quezon), Batangas, & Laguna.